Above: from the project Into Oblivion by Maja Daniels, the 2016 B&DF grantee.

 The entry will consist of:

-- a written project proposal of 500-750 words; include how the grant funds will be used
+a written project proposal of 250-500 words; as well as a clear breakdown of how the grant funds will be used

 We want to help artists create powerful work that increases the understanding of the disease and inspires research to end it. #findacure